Ultimate Guide to Sagging Jowls: Causes, Treatments, and More

 - Omega-3 fatty acids

-Healthline reports some of the best foods to eat to develop and maintain the health and elasticity of your skin are fatty fish, avocado, walnuts, sunflower seeds, broccoli, tomatoes, sweet potatoes, green tea, and red wine.
+Some of the best foods to eat to develop and maintain the health and elasticity of your skin include fatty fish, avocado, walnuts, sunflower seeds, broccoli, tomatoes, sweet potatoes, green tea, and red wine.

 Taking a gelatin or collagen supplement may also help to keep connective tissue proteins at adequate levels, especially in those over 50 years of age.
 Further, drinking plenty of fresh, purified water every day is very important for maintaining subtle, resilient skin.